diffblue/cbmc/src/solvers/README.md

-Many (but not all) decision procedures have a notion of logical expression and can provide information about logical expressions within the solver.  `prop_convt` expands on the interface of `decision_proceduret` to add a data-type (`literalt`) and interfaces for manipulating logical expressions within the solver.
+Many (but not all) decision procedures have a notion of logical expression and can provide information about logical expressions within the solver.  `decision_proceduret` also has functions to get a handle (in the form of a `literalt`) on a particular Boolean expression within the solver, which is useful the retrieve to easily the truth value of that expression from a satisfying assignment.

 Within decision procedures it is common to reduce the logical expressions to equivalent expressions in a simpler language.
 This is